justRuba/Forward-and-Inverse-Kinematics-for-a-3-DOF-Robot/README.md

 # Forward and Inverse Kinematics for a 3-DOF Robot

 This project explains the forward and inverse kinematics of a 3-DOF planar robot.
-It includes calculations and an example to illustrate the concepts.
+It includes calculations.

 ## Forward Kinematics